 - Son or daughter

-- Children under the age of 26
+- Children under age 26

 - Foster and adopted children

-- Children under shared custody
+- Children under shared custody arrangements

 You can read more in this article about what to do in situations involving divorce.